The K-process on a tree as a scaling limit of the GREM-like trap model: A representation of the -level trap model

 By the induction hypothesis, $X^F_{K-1} \sim Z^F_{K-1} \sim {Z}^F_{K}|_{K-1}$; clearly $X^F_{K,K} \sim Z^F_{K,K}$.
 We close the argument in two steps.
 The first one is to show that

 and then use the hypothesis.
-But it follows from our discussion above and the construction of $X^F_{K}$ that the left hand side of~(\ref{A_{k-1}}) equals $P(N'_{T'}=0)$, where $N'$ is a Poisson process of rate $M_k$ and $T'$ an independent exponential random variable with mean $\gamma^F_{K-1}(x|_{K-1})$, and a simple computation yields the result.
+But it follows from our discussion above and the construction of $X^F_{K}$ that the left-hand side of~(\ref{A{k-1}}) equals $P(N'_{T'}=0)$, where $N'$~is a Poisson process of rate $M_k$ and $T'$ an independent exponential random variable with mean $\gamma^F_{K-1}(x|_{K-1})$, and a simple computation yields the result.